Our Story

 Tenison Woods College has a rich history, stretching back to the early days of settlement in the South East of South Australia, where Father Julian Tenison Woods and Mother Mary MacKillop established the first Parish School in Penola in 1866.

-Tenison Woods College was formally established in 2001 as an R-12 Catholic Co-educational College as a result of the combined efforts of the Parish of Mount Gambier, the Boards and community of Tenison College and St Paul’s Primary School.
+Tenison Woods College, as we know it today, was formally established in 2001 as an R-12 Catholic Co-educational College.
+The amalgamation of St Paul’s Primary School and Tenison College in 2001 formed Tenison Woods College, starting a new chapter in the history of Catholic Education in the Mount Gambier region.
+This amalgamation was a result of the combined efforts of the Parish of Mount Gambier, the Boards and community of Tenison College and St Paul’s Primary School.

 The site Tenison Woods College occupies was once part of a pastoral holding, Moorak Station.
 In the late 1920’s the Parish of Mount Gambier purchased part of the remaining property from the Pegler family with the intention of establishing a secondary school for boys.
 That school, which began in 1931, was known as Marist Brothers’ Agricultural College.